Lucaterre/spacyfishing/README.md

 ```

 ### Get extra information from Wikidata
-By default, the component, as seen previously, attaches to the span only the QID, the Wikidata url and the score.
+By default, the component, as seen previously, attaches to the span only the QID, the Wikidata URL and the score.
 However, it is possible to retrieve other information such as a short description of the entity, a standardized term,
-or other identifiers from knowledge bases related to Wikidata concept, for example Geonames id, VIAF id, etc.
+or other identifiers from knowledge bases related to Wikidata concepts, for example Geonames id, VIAF id, etc.

-To access to extra informations about wikidata entity, specify `True` in the `extra_info` parameter in the component configuration:
+For accessing extra information about a wikidata entity, specify `True` in the `extra_info` parameter in the component configuration:

 ```Python